AliAlTaweel/rest01/README.md

 receipt: Intended to contain raw materials; however, it is currently not utilized.
 ## Acknowledgments
-I utilized ChatGPT to assist with the creation of SQL insert statements for this project. i used lecture 8 materials , i attached to it my restaurant database scheme. i add to .env.example scheme user name and passweord. for api, i still tring to make it work.
+I utilized ChatGPT to assist with the creation of SQL insert statements for this project. i attached to it my restaurant database scheme. i add to .env.example scheme user name and passweord. for api, i still tring to make it work.
 ## Select Examples